-I'm a postdoctoral fellow at the Center for Quantitative Medicine at UConn Health.
+I'm an adjunct associate at the Center for Quantitative Medicine at UConn Health.
 My work focuses on multi-omics data analysis and dynamic modeling of biological processes.

 Research at CQM

 (1) Development of logical and continuous models of

 - Iron-oncogene interactions in ovarian cancer (in collaboration with the Torti group in the Department of Molecular Biology and Biophysics at UConn Health).